Student Spotlight: Azeam Anjum

 Azeam Anjum developed an interest in science during high school, where he also enjoyed math and computer programming.

 “I liked to relate physics concepts to my interests, such as the application of electromagnetic induction and how it works in an electric guitar,” he said.

 After College of DuPage offered him a scholarship, Anjum researched the school and decided to apply.
 He's never doubted the decision.
 For example, in 2010, Anjum was one of two science students from College of DuPage to land summer internships at Fermilab.
 Anjum participated in a project with a re-accelerator that involved inductive output tubes, or IOTs, which TV stations once used to broadcast analog signals.

 “I worked with technicians, engineers and physicists who were designing cooling systems for the IOTs in a test facility,” Anjum said.
 “I learned so much from the people I worked with – Maurice Ball on this project, Kevin Duel on the second project, and my supervisor Frankie Kelly.”

-In addition to gaining an internship at Fermilab, Anjum was the rare student who also landed an intership at Argonne National Laboratory.
+In addition to gaining an internship at Fermilab, Anjum was the rare student who also landed an internship at Argonne National Laboratory.
 After his internship ended, he worked at Argonne an additional two years as a co-operative technical research assistant and then as a research assistant.

 In addition to his work, Azeam returned to College of DuPage as an adjunct engineering professor for several years.
-He is thankful for his time at College of DuPage and how well it started his collegiate career.
+He is thankful for his time at COD and how well it started his collegiate career.

-“COD has great opportunities," he said.
+“COD has great opportunities,” Anjum said.
 “All of the science classes transfer, and I could take upper-level courses.
 To study thermodynamics at a two-year college is impressive.”

 College of DuPage